egrivel/vacationblog/README.md

 ## Getting Started

-To get started using the vacation blog:
+The following steps explain how to get started using the vacation blog.
+As the project matures, these steps may get cleaned up a bit.

  - Obtain the source from GitHub (obviously).
 The GitHub project contains both the server-side and client-side code.